openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 ### Identifying identity

-To distinguish between primitive and identity classes at compile and run time, we introduce two restricted interfaces `IdentityObject` and `ValueObject`.
+To distinguish between value and identity types at compile time, and between value and identity objects at run time, we introduce two restricted interfaces `IdentityObject` and `ValueObject`.
 `IdentityObject` is implicitly implemented by identity classes; `ValueObject` is implicitly implemented by value classes; no class can implement both.
 This